Ask Your Representative to Support Reform of USDA's Wildlife Services Program

 To find your representative's contact information, and send them an email through AWI's Compassion Index, click here.

 As one of your constituents, I urge you to help protect wildlife, family pets, and public safety by calling for and supporting reform within USDA's Wildlife Services program.
 This program has long engaged in cruel, ineffective and costly practices to manage wildlife—often to serve private interests rather than the American public—and has shown an alarming lack of transparency and accountability.
-Please join Congressmen DeFazio and Campbell in their efforts to bring an end to the use of taxpayer funds to support inhumane and wasteful predator control and other wildlife management activities.
+Please support bringing an end to the use of taxpayer funds to support inhumane and wasteful predator control and other wildlife management activities.

 Please be sure to share our "Dear Humanitarian" eAlert with family, friends, and co-workers, and encourage them to contact their Representatives, too.
 As always, thank you very much for your help!